Bandwidth/bandwidth.github.io/voice/bxml/verbs/tag.md

 {% common %}
-#### Example 1 of 1: Redirect Verb
+#### Example 1 of 1: Tag Verb
-This shows how to use BXML to set the tag for a call to the value "abc123" before playing an audio clip.
-When the platform hangs up at the end of the audio clip, the tag reported in the [disconnect event](../callbacks/disconnect.md) will be "abc123".
+This shows how to use the <Tag> verb and its effects on callback events.
+In this example, we only affect the [disconnect event](../callbacks/disconnect.md), but if there were other callbacks, they would also be affected.

 {% sample lang="http" %}